ryansheehy0/RS_Cheat_Sheets/Data_Structures/binary_search_trees.md

    // Remove node with two children else {
       Node<T>* parentOfReplacementNode;
-      Node<T>* replacementNode = max(curNode->left, &parentOfReplacementNode); // Always going to be a leaf
-      if (parent) {
+      // Get the largest node from the left child's subtree Node<T>* replacementNode = max(curNode->left, &parentOfReplacementNode); // Always going to be a leaf if (parent) {
          if (parent->left == curNode) parent->left = replacementNode;